-Famous with its sunshine and blue houses, Jodhpur is an age old market city on the edge of the desert, and another common stop on the grand tour of India.
+Famous with its sunshine and blue houses, Jodhpur is an age old market city on the edge of the Thar Desert, and another highlight on the grand tour of India.
 Once a key stop on the silk route, Jodhpur is still the region's central market for camels, cotton and cattle.
 And trade is in this town's blood.
 It feels like you can buy anything and everything in the mass of shops and stalls which spread out from the Clock Tower in the centre of town.
 The Mehrangarh Fort, with its epic stone walls and many palaces inside, and the 20th Century sandstone palace of Umaid Bhawan are Jodhpur's two other main landmarks.
 This is due to their impressive scale and beauty, but they're by no means the only grand buildings worth closer inspection.

 Udaipur’s domed, white marble palaces, winding lanes, and cobalt lakes with verdant landscaped gardens are perfectly romantic.
 Lake Pichola, the still beauty it sits beside, and the Aravalli Hills surrounding it, are another wonderfully and wonderfully atmospheric place to try to fit in.
 Udaipur provides an insight into traditional India, and the iconic Lake Palace and City Palace draw visitors from around the world.